Municue

 Continued

-#3Public hearing on Elmwood Place Apartments, LP's application to the Texas Department of Housing and Community Affairs for non-competitive 4% Housing Tax Credits to construct a 321-unit affordable multifamily development at 7124 Anderson Blvd.
-The city is asked to adopt a resolution of no objection and commit fee waivers of $500–$30,000 as development funding.
+#3Public hearing on Elmwood Place Apartments LP's application to the Texas Department of Housing and Community Affairs for non-competitive 4% housing tax credits for a 321-unit affordable housing development at 7124 Anderson Blvd., with city commitment of fee waivers between $500 and $30,000 and a resolution of no objection.

-#1A city-initiated text amendment to Fort Worth's Zoning Ordinance modifying the Floodplain ('O-1') District regulations, updating both the stated purpose of the district and the uses permitted within it.
-The amendment was recommended for approval by the Zoning Commission.
+#1A city-wide zoning ordinance text amendment proposes revisions to Section 4.203 governing the Floodplain (O-1) District, updating the district's stated purpose and the uses permitted within it.
+The Zoning Commission has recommended approval.

 Approved

-#2A zoning change request for 2.15 acres at 3553 Loddick Lane (CD 10) seeking to add automotive repair (excluding paint and body shop) to an existing planned development that includes warehouse, greenhouse, showroom, retail, and office uses, with specific development standards for automotive operations adjacent to residential districts.
-The Zoning Commission recommended denial with prejudice.
+#2BB House LLC and co-owners seek to rezone 2.15 acres at 3553 Loddick Lane from an existing planned development (PD894) to a new PD/SU that adds automotive repair (excluding paint and body shop) to the permitted uses, with a site plan included and specific development standards for repairs adjacent to residential districts.
+The Zoning Commission has recommended denial with prejudice.

 Approved